-Jessica Kline is the Assistant Director for Legal Programs in the Edwin Meese III Center for Legal and Judicial Studies at The Heritage Foundation.
-She manages the design, development, and marketing of the Meese Center’s products, research, and major events, including the Center’s biannual Legal Strategy Forum and its annual Joseph Story Lecture and Preserve the Constitution Lecture Series.
+Kline manages the design, development, and marketing of the Meese Center’s products, research, and major events, including the biannual Legal Strategy Forum and the annual Joseph Story Lecture and Preserve the Constitution lecture series.

-A native of Chardon, Ohio, Kline received a bachelor’s degree in education from Miami University in Oxford, Ohio.
-She graduated in December 2012 from George Mason University’s School of Public Policy with an M.S. in Organization Development and Knowledge Management.
-She resides in Arlington, Virginia.
+A native of Chardon, Ohio, she received a bachelor’s degree in education from Miami University in Oxford, Ohio.
+She also holds a master’s degree in organization development and knowledge management from George Mason University’s School of Public Policy.

 Follow her on Twitter @JekkaKline